six-two/mkdocs-placeholder-plugin/docs/advanced-configuration.md

 The path where to store the JavaScript file created by this plugin.
 If this file already exists, the plugin will not change its contents.
 This allows you to modify the JavaScript code used by this plugin if you have a reason to ever want to do that.
+Please note, that the interaction between the plugin and the JavaScript file is not stable, sso if you use this option, you should pin the exact version of this plugin in your `requirements.txt`

 ### reload_on_change